 A private cloud provides here very compelling offering as all data aspects, the maintenance of databases, logs, and user information is taken care for you – with security measures.

-For availability a private cloud naturally means those reserved and dedicated devices only for one customer’s use.
-Those can be shared across different development teams geographically so that the use is done at different times of the day.
-When comparing the availability of the device access and efficient use of the cloud service, it is essential to consider if the service and environment are critical, important or medium level importance to you.
+For availability, a private cloud naturally means those reserved and dedicated devices only for one customer’s use.
+Those can be shared across different development teams geographically so they’re used at different times of the day.
+When comparing the availability of the device access and efficient use of the cloud service, it is essential to consider if the service and environment are critical, important or medium-level importance to you.

 The old rule of thumb: Great product without great support is like a flower without water.
 Or some people see it differently: when you don’t need support, everything works like a charm.

-The support in the context of private cloud means that those instances are supported for their users, all infrastructure and devices are up and running.
+The support in the context of the private cloud means that those instances are supported for their users, all infrastructure and devices are up and running.
 Support is naturally much more than DevOps-like infrastructure maintenance.
-Both cloud options typically are built around automation, providing a variety of different monitoring capabilities and monitoring of the infrastructure, devices and databases is taken care of by its provider.
+Both cloud options typically are built around automation, providing a variety of different monitoring capabilities and monitoring of the infrastructure, devices, and databases are taken care of by its provider.